mattermost/docs/source/configure/configuration-settings.rst

 Public Link Salt
 ^^^^^^^^^^^^^^^^^^

 32-character salt added to the URL of public links when public links are enabled.
-Click **Regenerate** in the System Console to create a new salt, which will invalidate all existing public links.
+Select **Regenerate** in the System Console to create a new salt, which will invalidate all existing public links.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"PublicLinkSalt": ""`` with string input.                                                                                |